bjorncoltof/bjorncoltof.github.io/_posts/2015-06-26-ndcoslo-security-workshop.md

 - **Content Security Policy** (CSP)
 - **HTTP Strict Transport Security** (HSTS)
 - **Brute-Force Attacks**: How to counter these and how this interacts with usability
 - **Account Enumeration**: Expose who your systems users are.
-Could not be a issue at all, but if your [adultfriendfinder.com](http://adultfriendfinder.com "AdultFriendFinder") it might be a bigger issue.
+Could not be a issue at all, but if you're [adultfriendfinder.com](http://adultfriendfinder.com "AdultFriendFinder") it might be a bigger issue.
 - **HTTP vs. HTTPS**: HTTP is very vulnerable to Man In The Middle (MITM) attacks.
 That's why Chrome will soon start marking pages served over HTTP as unsafe.
 Using his [Pineapple](https://www.wifipineapple.com/ "Pineapple") Troy easily launched a MITM attack on a number of devices that automatically connected to the local WiFi.
 - **Cookies**: Plain, HttpOnly and Secure
 - **FiddlerScript**: [Fiddler](http://www.telerik.com/fiddler "Fiddler") is great tool to monitor and change traffic between systems.
 [FiddlerScript](http://docs.telerik.com/fiddler/KnowledgeBase/FiddlerScript/ModifyRequestOrResponse "FiddlerScript") amongst others allows you to script traffic as it is flowing through the system.